ShaoZhe-LI/PAL_vortex_mth-king/README.md

 ## License

-No license has been specified yet.
-Add a license file if the repository will be made public or distributed.
+A license has not been specified yet.
+Unless a license is added, all rights are reserved by the author.